rs-station/careless-examples/TRANSFER_ANOM.md

 constant during merging.

 ### Analysis of output
-To generate the anomalous omit map referenced in the appendix, use the following command:
+To generate the anomalous omit map referenced in the appendix of the careless manuscript, use the following command:

 ```
 mkdir phenix_omit